Construction Site Shutdown Checklist

 Keep your site safe and secure during project suspension with this construction site shutdown checklist.

 There is no denying that we have all had to adjust the way we do our work during this crisis.
 From the way we conduct orientations to the extra measures we’re taking to ensure hygiene on the job, the construction sites of today bear little resemblance to those we were familiar with pre-pandemic.

 So the question is not whether the COVID-19 pandemic has had an impact on your construction project.
 The question is: to what extent?

-The progression of this situation has been all but impossible to predict.
-New information regarding the novel coronavirus emerges every week, and so our best course of action is to try and prepare for worst-case scenarios.
+While the current list of essential construction work is relatively long, it could change at any point.
+The progression of the coronavirus pandemic has been all but impossible to predict.
+Therefore, our best course of action is to try and prepare for worst-case scenarios.